pingcap/docs/tiup/tiup-dm-topology-reference.md

 title: Topology Configuration File for DM Cluster Deployment Using TiUP
 ---

-# Topology Configuration File for DM Cluster Deployment using TiUP
+# Topology Configuration File for DM Cluster Deployment Using TiUP

 To deploy or scale a TiDB Data Migration (DM) cluster, you need to provide a topology file to describe the cluster topology.
 Similarly, to modify the cluster topology, you need to modify the topology file.
 The difference is that you can only modify a part of the fields in the topology file.